This topic contains information on Fannie Mae’s unique property eligibility requirements, including:

 Hawaiian lava flow maps and other information are available online at the U.S. Geological Survey Hawaiian Volcano Observatory website.

 Fannie Mae will purchase or securitize a mortgage loan on a property with solar panels.
-If the property owner is the owner of the solar panels, standard eligibility requirements apply (for example, appraisal, insurance, and title).
+If the borrower is, or will be, the owner of the solar panels (meaning the panels were a cash purchase, were included in the home purchase price, were otherwise financed and repaid in full, or are secured by the existing first mortgage), our standard requirements apply (for example, appraisal, insurance, and title).

 |The property must maintain access to an alternate source of electric power that meets community standards.|

 |Any exceptions to coverage on the title insurance policy for recorded instruments relating to the solar panels must comply with B7-2-05, Title Exceptions and Impediments.|